DevTaube/Wein2D.js-WASM/README.md

 Wein2D.js bindings for creating browser games in Rust using WebAssembly.

 ## Code example
-This is a simple Example for a program:
+This is a simple Example for a program (rust):
 ```rust
 mod wein2d_js;